ntno/grace-hopper-celebration-2018/IW532-Hyperlocation-Technology/ntno-hyperlocation.md

 * number of IoT devices is on the rise so any solution will need to scale
 * idea: cell phone towers could broadcast correction for their location (as opposed to new GPS base stations)

+## see also
+"An Introduction to GNSS" by NovAtel u-blox m services
+Piksi Multi SwiftNav
+Trimble GPS
+Oreo release of android